Can You Drill and Tap Cast Iron? (2026 Easy Guide)

 Can you drill and tap cast iron?
 Yes!
 It is possible.
 Cast iron is a strong material that can handle the process.

-When drilling cast iron, use a high-quality drill bit.
+When drilling cast iron, use a High-Performance Cobalt drill bit.
 Carbide or cobalt bits work best.

 When tapping, use high-speed steel taps.
 They’re strong and durable enough to cut threads into the metal.